Let me ask you a question:

 - It must have a physical street address where your business trades

 The trifecta of your name, address, and phone number is known as NAP.
 Remember this acronym as you will hear about it a lot later on.
+As with any kind of local commerce store, they need to know where you are!

 With this said, let me share some basic local SEO tips for your store.